 Ideally, binoculars for use at sea will have some or all of the following features, which mark them out from their landlubber counterparts:

-• Nitrogen filled: a step in the manufacturing process which expels all air and any possible trace of moisture from the optics and replaces it with 'dry' nitrogen gas to prevent fogging.
+• Nitrogen filled: a step in the manufacturing process that expels all air and any possible trace of moisture from the optics and replaces it with 'dry' nitrogen gas to prevent fogging.

 • Individual focusing: regular binoculars have a single focus adjustment for both eyes.
-It's quick and simple for multiple users, but marine binoculars often have individual adjustments for each eye – these will be better adapted to their owners, and don't need readjusting once set up, making them good for lowlight.
+It's quick and simple for multiple users.
+Still, marine binoculars often have individual adjustments for each eye – these will be better adapted to their owners, and don't need readjusting once set up, making them good for low light.

-• Reticle scale: a navigational aid which uses a horizon line and a vertical scale for measuring the distance of objects of known height (such as a lighthouse) – sometimes an important navigational aid.
+• Reticle scale: a navigational aid that uses a horizon line and a vertical scale for measuring the distance of objects of known height (such as a lighthouse) – sometimes an essential navigational aid.

-• Compass: not just a clip-on gadget, but on the best marine binoculars these project a compass bearing on the image – another important navigational aid.
+• Compass: not just a clip-on gadget, but on the best marine binoculars these project a compass bearing on the image – another essential navigational aid.

 • Floating strap: some marine binoculars float on water, ideal for boat use - but those that don't are usually supplied with a strap that will function as its flotation device.

-Take note of the specification quoted, too, such as 7x50, where the first number quoted is the magnification power and the second the size of the objective lens in use.
-A larger magnification will obviously let use see further, while a physically larger objective lens measurement should in theory let in more light, so the image will be brighter and we can continue getting good results as natural light starts to fade at the end of the day.
+Take note of the specification quoted, too, such as 7x50, where the first number quoted is the magnification power and the second is the size of the objective lens in use.
+A larger magnification will obviously let us see further.
+In contrast, a physically larger objective lens measurement should let in more light, so the image will be brighter and we can continue getting good results as natural light starts to fade at the end of the day.

-The trade off however is bigger lenses mean physically larger, so typically heavier, binos.
+The trade-off however is bigger lenses mean physically more significant, so typically heavier, binos.
 It can therefore be worth literally weighing up which pair will suit you best and give the clearest view – especially on the deck of a moving boat!